dice-group/IGUANA/docs_new/configuration/metrics.md

     penalty: 180000 # in milliseconds
 ```

-If the `metrics` section is not present in the configuration file, the default configuration is used.
+If the `metrics` section is not present in the configuration file, the following **default** configuration is used:
 ```yaml
 metrics:
   - type: "AES"